saber-be/laravel-social-media/README.md

 User-Agent: Mozilla/5.0 iPhone(Windows NT 10.0; Win64; x64; rv:109.0) Gecko/20100101 Firefox/109.0
 User-Agent: Mozilla/5.0 Android(Windows NT 10.0; Win64; x64; rv:109.0) Gecko/20100101 Firefox/109.0
 ```

+I implemented some Responders that will produce the response based on the device.
+you can see the list of them at configs/Responders.

+Also created Some repository class and listed them in: configs.repositories

+All requests handeled by SocialNetwork Object.
+I injected an Entity Repository and a Responder object to SocialNetwork object based on the user's device.